 To make sure that their campaign reached the right people, New York Life used keyword and interest targeting tied to key life stages.
 Some key phrases that they used included “tips for moving", “adulting”, and “moving in together quotes".
 They also used Pinterest’s visitor retargeting option to connect with people who had previously visited their website.

 “After the initial test, it’s clear that Pinterest will continue to play a role in New York Life’s paid media plans.
 We’re already creating additional campaigns, focused on life-stage moments relevant to Pinterest’s core user base in order to keep increasing brand awareness and educating consumers about the solutions that we provide.”

 Breaking traffic benchmarks

 New York Life’s first Pinterest campaign performed so well that the company plans to run more.
-Breaking newyorklife.com benchmarks, Pinterest delivered a 36% higher click-through rate than other platforms, sending that much more traffic to the site.
-And once there, Pinners stayed longer: the average bounce rate was 25% lower than the rate for referrals from other platforms, and the average time spent on the site was 41 seconds longer.
+Breaking newyorklife.com benchmarks, Pinterest delivered a 36% higher clickthrough rate than other platforms,1sending that much more traffic to the site.
+And once there, Pinners stayed longer: The average bounce rate was 25% lower than the rate for referrals from other platforms,2 and the average time spent on the site was 41 seconds longer.3